ArpanUchicago/Bayesian-ML-Football-Oracle/README.md

 ![Match LLM](https://github.com/ArpanUchicago/Bayesian-ML-Football-Oracle/blob/d9cd93fbc863690588acdaec87016a43dc69c23b/ChatGPT.png?raw=true)
 Image: ChatGPT generated

 Traditional sports commentary is either manually delivered by professionals or generated through rigid rule-based systems.
-These approaches often lack flexibility, contextual nuance, and real-time adaptability.
-In contrast, recent advances in large language models (LLMs) have enabled more dynamic generation of coherent, engaging narratives based on structured data inputs.
+These approaches often lack flexibility, contextual nuance, real-time adaptability, and scalability.
+Live coverage typically requires at least one commentator at every match, which makes it resource-intensive and hard to scale.
+Our approach uses structured data feeds to produce commentary for thousands of games at once.
+Recent advances in large language models (LLMs) have made it possible to generate coherent and engaging narratives directly from structured inputs.

 This project explores the application of open-source LLMs to generate **live-style, play-by-play soccer commentary** using structured match event data (passes, shots, tackles, etc.).
 We investigate the capabilities of LLMs like **Mistral-7B**, **GPT-J**, **Phi-4** and **LLaMA 2**, combined with retrieval-based summarization and fine-tuning techniques, to mimic the tone and pacing of real-time human commentators.